prog4biol/pfb2019/README.md

 > keys()

 Dictionaries are another iterable, like a string and list.
 Unlike strings and lists, dictionaries are not a sequence, or in other words, the position is not important.

 Dictionaries are a collection of key value pairs.

-Each key is separated from its value by a colon (:), the items are separated by commas, and the whole thing is enclosed in curly braces.
+In python, each key is separated from its value by a colon (:), the items are separated by commas, and the whole thing is enclosed in curly braces.
 An empty dictionary without any items is written with just two curly braces, like this: {}.

 Keys are unique within a dictionary while values may not be.
 The values of a dictionary can be of any type, but the keys must be of an immutable data type such as strings, numbers, or tuples.

-Data that is appropriate for dictionaries are pieces of information that naturally go together, like gene name and sequence.
+Data that is appropriate for dictionaries are two pieces of information that naturally go together, like gene name and sequence.

 Key | Value
 ------|-------